Gouldians & Canaries

 Avian respiratory system

 A bird's respiratory system is composed of a set of lungs and 9 air-sacs.
 These 9 air-sacs allow for the high metabolic rate found in birds.
 These 9 air sacs have very thin walls with few blood vessels.
 Since the respiratory system helps maintain their body temperature, when it is infested with air- sac mites, birds become fluffed-up.
 A fluffed-up bird is trying to conserve body heat.
 It takes a lot of energy for a bird to maintain its high and constant body temperature, energy a sick bird doesn't have.
 This is why supplemental heat is so important.
-When you witness this behavior, place the bird in a small cage (hospital cage) with supplemental heating such as an Infrared Heat Lamp, heating pad or a 60 watt bulb place near a perch.
+When you witness this behavior, place the bird in a small cage (hospital cage) with supplemental heating such as an Infrared Heat Lamp or a 60 watt bulb place near a perch.
 Leave that heat lamp on all night.
 Birds will tuck their heads to sleep.
 Heat will do wonders.

 Birds most affected

 Extensive research has been conducted on the air sac mite in finches.
 These studies have found air sac mites in Gouldians and 6 other species living in close proximity.
 The others were Budgerigars, Double-Barred (Owl) Finches, Zebra Finches, Pictorella Manikins, Masked Grassfinches and Long-Tailed Finches.
 The Gouldian and the Pictorella Manikins were found to be the most affected by the mite.